 Spanning Tree Protocol (STP) is a network protocol designed to prevent layer 2 loops.
 It is standardized as IEEE 802.D protocol.
 STP blocks some ports on switches with redundant links to prevent broadcast storms and ensure loop-free topology.
-With STP in place, you can have redundant links between switches to provide redundancy.
+With STP in place, you can have redundant links between switches in order to provide redundancy.

-To better understand the importance of STP and how to use STP to prevent broadcast storms on a network with redundant links, consider the following example.
+To better understand the importance of STP and how STP prevents broadcast storms on a network with redundant links, consider the following example:

-SW2 sends a broadcast frame to SW1 and SW3.
+SW1 sends a broadcast frame to SW2 and SW3.
 Both switches receive the frame and forward the frame out every port, except the port the frame was received on.
-SW1 sends the frame to SW3.
-SW3 receives the frame, and sends the frame back to SW2.
-SW2 then again forwards the frame to SW1!
+So SW2 forwards the frame to SW3.
+SW3 receives that frame, and forwards it to SW1.
+SW1 then again forwards the frame to SW2!
 The same thing also happens in the opposite direction.
 Without STP in place, these frames would loop forever.
-STP prevents loops by placing one of the switch ports into blocking state.
+STP prevents loops by placing one of the switch ports in blocking state.

-In the topology above, STP has placed one port on SW3 into the blocking state.
+In the topology above, STP has placed one port on SW3 in the blocking state.
 That port will no longer process any frames except the STP messages.
 If SW3 receives a broadcast frame from SW1, it will not forward it out the port connected to SW2.